Advertisements

 Line a baking dish large enough to hold this with some parchment paper.
 It tends to cook better on the parchment.

-Place the marinated chops on the paper, or if in a hurry spread some marinade on the pan, then place the chops on that and pour the rest of the marinade on top.
+Place the marinated chops on the paper.
+If in a hurry, spread some marinade on the pan first.
+Then place the chops on the pan and pour the rest of the marinade on top.
 Give the lamb some salt and pepper and an extra rosemary sprig on top if available.

 Cover the lamb chops with another sheet of parchment paper.
 I like to get the paper wet first to prevent any scorching of the parchment.
 Just tuck it around the edge.